Travel Report: Kulen Elephant Forest, Cambodia.

 After that, they’d be looking at a calf weening process of at least two years.
 All of which, of course, is costly and time consuming, with plenty of luck needed along the way.
 In trials carried out in Thailand, one in fifty five attempts at artificial insemination proved successful.

 Kulen Elephant Sanctuary.

 If there’s one thing I can take away from my visit to Kulen Elephant Forest, it’s that the issues surrounding elephant keeping are not black and white.
 They are incredibly complex and require a genuine love for the animals, along with an analytical mind.
 Not to mention time, patience and lots of money.

-SR isn’t just about The Angkor Temples.
+Like this?
 Check out my guide on What to See and Do in Siem Reap.